pwujczyk/ProductivityTools.MasterConfiguration.Cmdlet/README.md

 ### Refresh the PowerShell session
-I set up two environment variables because of setting up Environment Variables in PowerShell.
+If you would open the code, during Set-MasterConfiguration I set up two environment variables for Machine and for Process.
+This is a consequence of a way how PowerShell managing Environment Variables:
  - When the first instance of PowerShell instance is invoked, it creates list of Environment Variables and keeps them as Process.
 Restarting PowerShell doesn't refresh the variables.
  - If the module would setup only the **Machine** variable you will need to restart computer to make changes working.
  - If the module would setup only the **Process** variable after next restart variable would be cleared out.